English

 Topic description

-Perform the exercise closer to the attachment.
+Perform the exercise close to the attachment point.

 Harder: